ShawnDriscoll/Python-Feral-Ghoul-FSM/README.rst

 Notes
 -----

-**Feral Ghoul FSM 0.0.1a** has been tested already on Windows 10.
+**Feral Ghoul FSM 0.0.1a** has been tested already on Windows 10 and 11.
 For the **gameobjects** library imported into this program, you will need the book titled: Beginning Game Development with Python and Pygame 2nd Edition, by Will McGugan.

 The Traveller game in all forms is owned by Far Future Enterprises.
-Copyright 1977 - 2022 Far Future Enterprises.
+Copyright 1977 - 2024 Far Future Enterprises.
 Traveller is a registered trademark of Far Future Enterprises.

 Contact
 -------